 12. Scandinavian Bath

 However, the warm-up is only half of the treatment cycle, plunging into cool pools to regulate the body temperature are the other half.
-Also on-site they have a traditional massage as well.
+Also, on-site, they have a traditional massage as well.

 13. Peak to Peak Gondola

 Ski lifts aren’t just for skiers.
 Take the lifts up to the peak 2 peak gondola that runs between Blackcomb and Whistler Mountains.
-This 1,400 ft tall, world record-breaking, gondola will take you on a ride of your life high above the valley between whistler’s two famous mountains.
+This 1,400 ft tall, world record-breaking gondola will take you on a ride of your life high above the valley between Whistler’s two famous mountains.

 14. Watch the Fire and Ice show

 There is no better way to end a day not on the slopes than watching other people on skis jumping through rings of fire while skiing.
-Every Sunday night during ski season at the bottom of the Blackcomb mountain the

 15. Garibaldi Park